android/games-samples/trivialkart/trivialkart-unity/README.md

 *Note:* You can only enable x86 support when using the IL2CPP Scripting Backend.
 This can be done from `Player Settings > Configuration > Scripting Backend > IL2CPP`.
 2. Disable unsupported android features and permissions.
 This can be done by adding custom build logic to your `AndroidManifest.xml`.
 To do this, open `Player Settings > Publishing Settings` and find the `Build` section.
 Then, enable the `Custom Main Manifest` or corresponding manifest for the feature or permission you need to disable.
 At this point, you can find that manifest and add `android:required="false"` to the `<uses-feature>` or `uses-permission` declaration for all features that Google Play Games does not support.
-For more information, see the [unity documention on Android Manifests](https://docs.unity3d.com/Manual/android-manifest.html).
+For more information, see the [Unity documention on Android Manifests](https://docs.unity3d.com/Manual/android-manifest.html).
-You should also disable any lines requesting permissions in your unity code.
-See the unity documentation on [requestion permissions](https://docs.unity3d.com/Manual/android-RequestingPermissions.html) for more details.
+You should also disable any lines requesting permissions in your Unity code.
+See the Unity documentation on [requestion permissions](https://docs.unity3d.com/Manual/android-RequestingPermissions.html) for more details.
 3. Install the Input SDK Unity package using `Assets > Import Package > Custom Package`.
 4. From the Unity menu bar, select
-`TrivialKart > BuildOptions > Build for Google Play Games PC`.
+`TrivialKart > BuildOptions > Build for Google Play Games PC` to enable the appropriate scripting defines.
+5. Create a build using the normal Unity build process.

 ## Support